 422.12 Method of Measurement.
 The Department will measure Single Chip Seal Course or Double Chip Seal Course by the number of square yards (square meters), completed and accepted in place.
 The Department will determine the width by measuring the actual width of the chip seal.
 The Department will determine the length along the centerline of each roadway or ramp.

 422.13 Basis of Payment.
-The Department will not pay for materials, equipment, labor to make corrections.
+The Department will not pay for materials, equipment, or labor to make corrections.

 The Department will pay for accepted quantities at the contract prices as follows: